infinum/Locker/README.md

 ##### 7. There are `deviceSupportsAuthenticationWithBiometrics` and `canUseAuthenticationWithBiometrics` methods which return `BiometricsType` enum (`BiometricsTypeNone`, `BiometricsTypeTouchID`, `BiometricsTypeFaceID`).
 `deviceSupportsAuthenticationWithBiometrics` checks if device has support for some Biometric type.
 `canUseAuthenticationWithBiometrics` checks if device has support for some Biometrics type and if that Biometric is enabled in device settings.

+## Contributing

+Feedback and code contributions are very much welcome.
+Just make a pull request with a short description of your changes.
+By making contributions to this project you give permission for your code to be used under the same [license](https://github.com/infinum/Android-prince-of-versions/blob/dev/LICENCE).